LucasErgh/First-Blazor-App/README.md

-# ToDo-Webapp
+# Blazor-Webapp
-Simple To-Do app made with C# and blazor
+Simple webapp made with C# and blazor